-- (a) ARTC will determine for each year the Indicative Access Charges for Coal Access Rights with the characteristics of applicable Indicative Services (being Initial Indicative Services in section 4.17 and Final Indicative Services to be determined in accordance with section 4.18 respectively), having regard to the System Assumptions.
-System Assumptions applicable to the Indicative Services will include the following: - (i) maximum axle load;
+(a) ARTC will determine for each year the Indicative-Standard Access Charges for Coal Access Rights with the characteristics Indicative-Services Envelope for each Pricing Zone set out in section 4.15(c) (being Initial Indicative Services in section 4.17 and Final Indicative Services to be determined in accordance with section 4.18 respectively), having regard to the System Assumptions.
+System

+Assumptions applicable to the Indicative Services will include the following:

+- (i) maximum axle load;

 - (ii) maximum speed;

 - (iii) Train length; and

 - (iv) section run times.

 - (b) There may be more than one Indicative Service and Indicative Access Charge within a Pricing Zone.
-Indicative Service characteristics and Indicative Access Charges would apply to all Segments within a Pricing Zone.
+Indicative Services with characteristics within the Services Envelope and Indicative Standard Access Charges would apply to all Segments within a Pricing Zone.
 Indicative Service characteristics and Indicative Access Charges may both vary between Pricing Zones.

-- (c) Once Indicative Access Charges for Indicative Services are finalised each calendar year in accordance with section 4.20, ARTC will publish Indicative Access Charges on its website in the following format:
+- (c) Once StandardIndicative Access Charges for Indicative all Services with characteristics within the Services Envelope are finalised each calendar year in accordance with section 4.18, ARTC will publish Indicative Standard Access Charges on its website in the following format: